The 1 - 6 loading scheme for strength and size

 I’ve realized over the years that the people who are the most attracted to my work are the powerbuilders: guys (and gals) who want to build muscle but are equally interested by the performance side of things.

 I can’t say that it surprises me because that is exactly how I would define myself and for that reason, my favorite training methods and loading schemes have always been those that promote both an increase in size and strength.

 My two favorite loading schemes have always been waves and clusters.
-Both are focused on lower reps and heavier weights, while also providing enough volume to promote muscle fiber fatigue and lead to muscle growth.
-Both also rely on a phenomenon called “post-tetanic potentiation” to increase muscle fiber recruitment, leading to a better performance.
+Both are focused on lower reps and heavier weights, while also providing enough volume to promote muscle fibre fatigue and lead to muscle growth.
+Both also rely on a phenomenon called “post-tetanic potentiation” to increase muscle fibre recruitment, leading to better performance.

 One variation of wave loading that I’m really fond of when my goal is to build more muscle is the 1-6 short contrast wave.

 It’s a loading scheme that I learned from Charles Poliquin but that was developed by Olympic lifting coach Dragomir Cioroslan (from Romanian, trainer of Nicu Vlad, who later coached in the US and who was himself an Olympic medalist).